mpechner/Security-Camera/README.md

 The basic coding of sensing motion with a PIR motion sensor that triggers capturing images or videos with the camera is easy.
 Pushing the images to S3 is a nice add.

-I will be testinmg both the bassic and IR camera.
+I will be testing both the bassic and IR camera.
 Will test PIR as well as ultrasonic.
 Lidar wouild be fun, but those are a bit costly and not sure the Pi has the power to make it go.

 ![Prototype](https://github.com/mpechner/Security-Camera/wiki/images/prototype.jpg)